Congenital adrenal hyperplasia due to 21-hydroxylase deficiency: Preventing hyperandrogenism and optimizing fertility

 As growth ends, management in girls with CAH changes focus to optimizing reproductive function.
-Both excessive testosterone from the adrenals and excessive glucocorticoid treatment can disrupt ovulation, resulting in irregularity of menses or amenorrhea, as well as infertility.
+Both excessive androgens from the adrenals and excessive glucocorticoid treatment can disrupt ovulation, resulting in irregularity of menses or amenorrhea, as well as infertility.
 Continued monitoring of hormone balance and careful readjustment of glucocorticoid dose can usually restore fertility, but as a group, women with CAH have a lower fertility rate than a comparable population.

-CAH has little effect on male fertility unless an adult stops taking his glucocorticoid medication entirely for an extended time, in which case excessive adrenal testosterone may reduce testicular production as well as spermatogenesis.
+Classical CAH has little effect on male fertility unless an adult stops taking his glucocorticoid medication entirely for an extended time, in which case excessive adrenal androgens may reduce testicular production as well as spermatogenesis.
+Regarding nonclassic CAH, glucocorticoid therapy is typically not necessary for lifelong management.
+However, in certain cases, this treatment may be required to address fertility issues such as oligomenorrhea, amenorrhea, or difficulty conceiving.
+About 90% of women with nonclassic CAH remain undiagnosed.
+Once attempting to conceive, approximately 83% of women win nonclassic CAH successfully achieve pregnancy within one year, irrespective of whether they receive glucocorticoid therapy or not, but the therapy reduces the risk of miscarriage.

 Psychosexual development and issues

 Nearly all mammals display sex-dimorphic reproductive and sexual behavior (e.g., lordosis and mounting in rodents).
 Much research has made it clear that prenatal and early postnatal androgens play a role in the differentiation of most mammalian brains.
 Experimental manipulation of androgen levels in utero or shortly after birth can alter adult reproductive behavior.

-Girls and women with CAH constitute the majority of genetic females with normal internal reproductive hormones who have been exposed to male levels of testosterone throughout their prenatal lives.
+Girls and women with CAH constitute the majority of genetic females with normal internal reproductive hormones who have been exposed to male levels of androgens throughout their prenatal lives.
 Milder degrees of continuing androgen exposure continue throughout childhood and adolescence as a consequence of the imperfections of current glucocorticoid treatment for CAH.
 The psychosexual development of these girls and women has been analyzed as evidence of the role of androgens in human sex-dimorphic behaviors.

+In comparison to unaffected individuals, patients with classical CAH exhibit a greater prevalence of anxiety disorders, depressive disorders, alcohol misuse, personality disorders, and suicidal tendencies in males, while females are more prone to adjustment disorders.
+In comparison to the general population, individuals with CAH have a higher prevalence of substance abuse and attention deficit–hyperactivity disorder (ADHD).
+This is particularly observed in females with the most severe null genotype and males who receive a diagnosis after the neonatal period.

 Girls with CAH have repeatedly been reported to spend more time with "sex-atypical" toys and "rough-and-tumble" play than unaffected sisters.
 These differences continue into adolescence, as expressed in social behaviors, leisure activities, and career interests.
 Interest in babies and becoming mothers is significantly lower by most measures.
+Avoidance of romantic relationships is common in women and men with classical CAH.